GJCPP/LearningNote/pages/on Computer Network.md

 		- Hosts and routers are viewed as "nodes".
 		- Layer-2 packet: data frame.
 		- Framing: add header and tailer to a datagram to make it a frame.
+	- Link layer is implemented in network interface card (NIC, 网卡) or on a chip.
 	-